A-D-DBS-application/web-application-2025-group-34/README.md

 - No real-time notifications
 - Basic analytics dashboard
 - No mobile application
+- No API documentation
+- Limited user documentation

 These limitations are by design to focus on core functionality validation.

 ## Partner Validation

 This project was developed in collaboration with the VEK student association as an external partner.
+The system has been validated with real-world usage scenarios and requirements from the investment club.

 ## Team

 **Group 34** - Project A&D, DBS

 ---